PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

 \subsubsection{Performance Comparison.}

-As shown in Table~\ref{tab:esc-eval} and Table~\ref{tab:sage}, we make the following observations: 1) General-purpose models, under default prompts, perform well on dimensions such as \textit{Fluency} and \textit{Information}, which largely reflect text generation quality.
-This is likely due to their tendency to produce lengthy outputs with extensive analysis and suggestions.
-However, this often leads to a drop in \textit{Humanoid} scores, indicating less human-like or emotionally resonant behavior.
-When we applied our controlled empathetic reasoning framework, these models show a significant improvement in \textit{Humanoid} scores but tend to produce shorter, more concise responses, resulting in lower scores on other dimensions.
-This suggests a trade-off: general models struggle to optimize both Humanoid and content richness simultaneously.
-2) Emotion-specialized models exhibit more balanced performance across all evaluation dimensions, indicating stronger alignment with emotional support goals.
-3) Our fine-tuned COMPEER variants, particularly those integrating all components of our framework (e.g., UnifiReward and reward reweighting), achieve competitive results on both benchmarks.
-Notably, they significantly outperform the base model (Qwen2.5-VL), demonstrating the effectiveness of our approach.
+As shown in Table~\ref{tab:esc-eval} and Table~\ref{tab:sage}, we make the following observations: 1) Under vanilla prompting, general-purpose models perform relatively well on dimensions such as \textit{Diversity} and \textit{Suggestion}.
+This is likely because their long, analytically rich responses yield varied expressions and detailed suggestions.
+However, these responses score lower on \textit{Humanoid} scores, indicating reduced naturalness, human-likeness, and emotional resonance.
+With our structured three-stage prompt, \textit{Humanoid} scores improve significantly, but responses become shorter and more concise.
+This pattern indicates a trade-off, i.e., general-purpose models find it difficult to simultaneously optimize both human-likeness and content richness.
+2) Emotion-specialized models exhibit more balanced performance across all evaluation dimensions, indicating stronger alignment with the goals of emotional support.
+3) Almost all models exhibit extremely high scores on \textit{Safety}, likely owing to the strong safety alignment inherited from the base models.
+In addition, no harmful data are introduced during the fine-tuning of PEER.
+4) Our PEER variants, especially the RL-based versions, achieve competitive results on both benchmarks, and the full model integrating UnifiReward and redundancy-based reward reweighting delivers the strongest overall performance, demonstrating the effectiveness of our framework.

-Among COMPEER variants, models trained with RL consistently outperform their supervised fine-tuning counterparts across most evaluation dimensions.
-While RL-based models show a slight decline in \textit{Expression} (which captures response diversity), our personality-based conversation rewriting method effectively mitigates this issue, preserving response variation.
-The emotional support performance improves as the quality of the reward model increases, highlighting the critical role of fine-grained, psychologically informed reward signals.
-This underscores the necessity of accurate reward modeling, such as that provided by UnifiReward, for training emotionally competent models.
+Among the PEER variants, the models trained with RL consistently outperform the supervised fine-tuning baseline across most evaluation dimensions.
+This finding suggests that conventional supervised fine-tuning alone may be insufficient for emotional support modeling, which involves open-ended response generation and requires more advanced social-cognitive reasoning.
+In contrast, reinforcement learning provides a more flexible optimization mechanism for eliciting and refining these capabilities.
+Although RL-based models show a slight reduction in \textit{Diversity}, our personality-based conversation rewriting strategy effectively alleviates this issue and helps preserve response variability.